intel/gardener-extension-cri-resmgr/README.md

     - `ControllerRegistration` is removed and there are already Shoots deployed with extension
 - **healthcheck** of cri-resource-manager which reports back to **ControllerInstallation** Healthy condition based on liveness probe that calls "`systemctl status cri-resource-manager`"
 - CRI-Resource-Manager **configuration overwriting && types** - user can provide "fallback", "default", "per node", "per group" or "force" configuration in `ControllerDeployment` which can be later overridden by Shoot "owner" with `providerConfig` - more information [here](#configuring-cri-resource-manager)
-- **dynamic configuration** - "default", "per node" or "per group" configuration are propagated from `ControllerDeployment` and `Shoot.Extension.ProviderConfig` to CRI-Resource-Manager through node-agent
+- **dynamic configuration** - "default", "per node" or "per group" configuration are propagated from `ControllerDeployment` and `Shoot.Extension.ProviderConfig` to CRI-Resource-Manager through cri-resmgr-agent
 - [**Adjustments**](https://intel.github.io/cri-resource-manager/stable/docs/setup.html#container-adjustments) CRI-Resource-Manager CRD to have more granular control
-- Access to **logs** of `installation DaemonSet`, CRI-Resource-Manager systemd service, node-agent and extension itself to troubleshoot and debug
+- Access to **logs** of `installation DaemonSet`, CRI-Resource-Manager systemd service, cri-resmgr-agent and extension itself to troubleshoot and debug

 Missing/TODO:
 - Ability to 'selectively' install cri-resource-manager on specific hosts or worker groups [issue here](https://github.com/intel/gardener-extension-cri-resmgr/issues/10),